Amazon Aurora Documentation

 Fault-Tolerant and Self-Healing Storage

-Amazon Aurora's database volume is segmented in 10 GiB chunks and replicated across three Availability Zones, with each Availability Zone persisting 2 copies of each write.
-Amazon Aurora storage is fault-tolerant, transparently handling the loss of up to two copies of data without affecting database write availability and up to three copies without affecting read availability.
-Amazon Aurora storage is also designed to be self-healing; data blocks and disks are continuously scanned for errors and replaced automatically.
+Aurora's database volume is segmented in 10 GiB chunks and replicated across three Availability Zones, with each Availability Zone persisting 2 copies of each write.
+Aurora storage is designed to handle the loss of up to two copies of data without affecting database write availability and up to three copies without affecting read availability.
+Aurora storage is also designed so that data blocks and disks are continuously scanned for errors and replaced automatically.

 Automatic, Continuous, Incremental Backups and Point-in-Time Restore

-Amazon Aurora's backup capability is designed to enable point-in-time recovery for your instance.
+The backup capability of Aurora is designed to enable point-in-time recovery for your instance.
 This allows you to restore your database to any second during your retention period, up to the last 5 minutes.
 Your automatic backup retention period can be configured up to 35 days.
 Automated backups are stored in Amazon Simple Storage Service (Amazon S3), which is designed for 99.999999999% durability.
-Amazon Aurora backups are designed to be automatic, incremental, and continuous and have no impact on database performance.
+Aurora backups are designed to be automatic, incremental, and continuous and have no impact on database performance.

 Database Snapshots

 DB snapshots are user-initiated backups of your instance stored in Amazon S3 will be kept until you explicitly delete them.
-They leverage the automated incremental snapshots to reduce the time and storage required.
-You can create a new instance from a DB snapshot whenever you desire.
+They are designed to leverage the automated incremental snapshots to reduce the time and storage required.
+You can create a new instance from a DB snapshot at any time.

 Backtrack

 Backtrack is designed to let you quickly move a database to a prior point in time without needing to restore data from a backup.
-This lets you quickly recover from user errors, such as dropping the wrong table or deleting the wrong row.
+This lets you recover from user errors, such as dropping the wrong table or deleting the wrong row.
 When you enable Backtrack, Aurora will retain data records for the specified Backtrack duration.
-For example, you could set up Backtrack to allow you to move your database up to 72 hours back.
 Backtrack is designed to complete in seconds, even for large databases, because no data records need to be copied.
 You can go backwards and forwards to find the point just before the error occurred.

 Security